-- A rapid editorial decision for the 1st review round (and if sent out for peer-review) peer-review comments within 3 weeks (excluding holidays within that period)* after submission and payment of the fast-track fee (FTF), and
+- A rapid editorial decision for the 1st review round (and if sent out for peer-review) peer-review comments within 20 business days (4 weeks excluding holidays within that period)* after submission and payment of the fast-track fee (FTF), and

 - If the final paper is accepted, publication of your paper within 4 weeks** after acceptance and APF payment.

 Due to the expedited timelines, it is imperative that we receive an immediate response to any queries to the authors during the triaging and peer review process.
-We also suggest that authors provide 3-5 author-suggested reviewers at the time of submission (none of the suggested reviewers should have any conflict of interest that would make them inappropriate to review the FT paper).
+We also suggest that authors provide 3-5 author-suggested reviewers at the time of submission (as with all papers, none of the suggested reviewers should have any conflict of interest that would make them inappropriate to review the FT paper).